GregoryBWilson/Movies-ETL/README.md

 ## 1 Propose

 Britta, who works for Amazing Prime, a large online movie provider wants to run a hackathon but doesn't want to use proprietary data in the process.
-We have helped her develop a clean data set, from publicly available sources ,and have spent a great deal of time cleaning that data in preparation for the hackathon.
-Britta like the outcome of our original work so much that she now wants to automate the process.
-This project involved a scripted (I will explain this late), refactoring of the code developed through the earlier process to achieve automation.
+We have helped her develop a clean data set, from publicly available sources, and have spent a great deal of time cleaning that data in preparation for the hackathon.
+Britta liked the outcome of our original work so much that she now wants to automate the process.
+This project involved a scripted (I will explain this later), refactoring of the code developed through the earlier process to achieve automation.
 As you are likely well aware, full automation of the Extract, Transform, Load (ETL) process would normally require the addition of at least some level of artificial intelligence, you will see that the results nevertheless are quite good.

 ## 2 Deliverables